 In this section we investigate the optimization problems with homogeneous resources.
-Problem MinPeriod-Prec-Hom (minimizing the period with precedence constraints and identical resources) was shown to have polynomial complexity in [1, 2].
-We show that Problem MinLatency-Prec-Hom is polynomial too.
-Because the algorithm is quite complicated, we start with an optimal algorithm for the simpler problem MinLatency-Indep-Hom.
-Although the polynomial complexity of the latter problem is a consequence of the former, it is insightful to follow the derivation for independent services before dealing with the general case.
-Finally, we propose optimal algorithms for BiCriteria-Indep-Hom and BiCriteria-Prec-Hom.
+Problem MINPE-RIOD-PREC-HOM (minimizing the period with precedence constraints and identical resources) was shown to have polynomial complexity in [12, 6].
+We show that Problem MINLATENCY-PREC-HOM is polynomial too.
+Because the algorithm is quite complicated, we start with an optimal algorithm for the simpler problem MIN-LATENCY-NOPREC-HOM.
+Although the polynomial complexity of the latter problem is a consequence of the former, it is insightful to follow the derivation for services without precedence constraints before dealing with the general case.
+Finally, we show that both BICRITE-RIA-NOPREC-HOM and BICRITERIA-PREC-HOM can also be solved in polynomial time.